-Under this exclusion, if part or all of your mortgage debt on your principal residence is forgiven, you might be able to exclude as much as $2 million of that forgiven debt from your taxable income.
+Under this exclusion, if part or all of your mortgage debt on your principal residence is forgiven, you might be able to exclude the forgiven debt from your taxable income.

-If some or all of your mortgage debt has been forgiven or canceled by your lender, will you be able to get out of paying income tax on that forgiven debt under the Mortgage Forgiveness Debt Relief Act of 2007?
-Here are some key factors to consider.
+If your lender has forgiven some or all of your mortgage debt, can you get out of paying income tax on that debt using the QPRI exclusion?
+Here are the key factors that determine if you qualify for the QPRI exclusion.